edgexfoundry/edgex-docs/docs_src/general/Definitions.md

 ## Brownfield and Greenfield
 Brownfield refers to older legacy equipment (nodes, devices, sensors) in an edge/IoT deployment, which typically uses older protocols.
 Greenfield refers to, typically, new equipment with modern protocols.

+## CBOR
+An acronym for "concise binary object representation."
+A binary data serialization format used by EdgeX to transport binary sensed data (like an image).
+The user can also choose to send all data via CBOR for efficiency purposes, but at the expense of having EdgeX convert the CBOR into another format whenever the data needs to be understood and inspected or to persist the data.

 ## Containerized
 EdgeX micro services and infrastructure (i.e. databases, registry, etc.) are built as executable programs, put into Docker images, and made available via Docker Hub (and Nexus repository for nightly builds).
 A service (or infrastructure element) that is available in Docker Hub (or Nexus) is said to be containerized.
 Docker images can be quickly downloaded and new Docker containers created from the images.